HonkingGoose/git-gosling/docs/recommendations/use_a_dependency_bot.md

 1. Install Renovate from the [GitHub Marketplace for Renovate](https://github.com/marketplace/renovate).
 1. Choose whether you want to run Renovate on all repositories or only on repositories you select.
-1. Renovate bot creates a onboarding pull request with a basic configuration on each enabled repository.
+1. Renovate creates a onboarding pull request with a basic configuration on each enabled repository.
 1. The onboarding PR shows a preview of what Renovate will do once you merge the config.
 1. _Optional:_ Customize the Renovate configuration on the onboarding PR branch.
 1. After you merge the onboarding PR, Renovate will start creating real PRs.

 <!-- prettier-ignore -->
 !!! tip "Need help configuring Renovate?"
-    If you get stuck or confused, and need help, go to the `renovatebot/renovate` repository's [discussions forum](https://github.com/renovatebot/renovate/discussions) to get help from the Renovate bot team.
+    If you get stuck or confused, and need help, go to the `renovatebot/renovate` repository's [discussions forum](https://github.com/renovatebot/renovate/discussions) to get help from the Renovate maintainers.

 ## Dependabot